 In the past, guest speakers have included a funeral director, Now I Lay Me Down To Sleep photographer, NJ Tears parent representative and Circle of Life Children's Center (palliative care) representatives.
 Additional topics have included meeting standards of care for perinatal bereavement resources, community resources, professional resources and family education.
 In addition, the committee is working towards providing bereavement education for professionals in our region.

 NJIIS is not only for children, it is a life span Registry.
-Any person who was born prior to January 1, 1998 can be enrolled in NJIIS at their Health Care Provider (HPC) as long as they give consent to be part of NJIIS.
+Any person who was born prior to January 1, 1998 can be enrolled in NJIIS at their health care provider (HCP) as long as they give consent to be part of NJIIS.

 • Education and Outreach: Conduct ongoing coordination with the appropriate executive and professional staff of the NJ Academy of Family Physicians (NJAFP) with the NJ Department of Health (NJDOH), Vaccine Preventable Disease Program (NJVPDP).

-The NJIIS program works with the NJ Department of Health's Perinatal Hepatitis B Prevention Program in the dissemination of educational materials for healthcare providers and educators throughout our service region.
+The NJIIS program works with the NJDOH's Perinatal Hepatitis B Prevention Program in the dissemination of educational materials for healthcare providers and educators throughout our service region.
 To browse materials for ordering or obtain an individual brochure(s) click on the following link.
 If you are a healthcare provider or educator and are interested in ordering Perinatal Hepatitis B brochures, click here.
 For more information regarding the Perinatal Hepatitis B Prevention Program visit NJ Department of Health Communicable Disease Service website.

 Education focuses on prevention and risk reduction to improve the health of women and children and their families.
 An Advisory Committee has also been established to address and coordinate Perinatal Addictions services, and provide education throughout the central region of New Jersey.
 This committee is comprised of professionals from treatment settings, prenatal care facilities, DYFS, Drug Court, and other community services.